oapicf/pinterest-sdk/clients/php-symfony/generated/docs/Api/PinsApiInterface.md

     # ...
 ```

-## **pinsAnalytics**
+## **multiPinsAnalytics**
-> OpenAPI\Server\Model\PinAnalyticsMetricsResponse pinsAnalytics($pinId, $startDate, $endDate, $metricTypes, $appTypes, $splitField, $adAccountId)
+> array multiPinsAnalytics($pinIds, $startDate, $endDate, $metricTypes, $appTypes, $adAccountId)

-Get Pin analytics
+Get multiple Pin analytics

-Get analytics for a Pin owned by the \"operation user_account\" - or on a group board that has been shared with this account. - By default, the \"operation user_account\" is the token user_account.
-Optional: Business Access: Specify an <code>ad_account_id</code> (obtained via <a href=\"https://developers.pinterest.com/docs/api/v5/#operation/ad_accounts/list\">List ad accounts</a>) to use the owner of that ad_account as the \"operation user_account\".
+<strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/getting-started/beta-and-advanced-access/'>Learn more</a>.</strong>  Get analytics for multiple pins owned by the \"operation user_account\" - or on a group board that has been shared with this account. - The maximum number of pins supported in a single request is 100. - By default, the \"operation user_account\" is the token user_account.
+Optional: Business Access: Specify an <code>ad_account_id</code> (obtained via <a href=\"/docs/api/v5/#operation/ad_accounts/list\">List ad accounts</a>) to use the owner of that ad_account as the \"operation user_account\".
 In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account:  - For Pins on public or protected boards: Admin, Analyst. - For Pins on secret boards: Admin.
 If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.

 ### Example Implementation
 ```php